ElliottF05/3D-Graphics-Engine/README.md

 ## Acknowledgements

-*   Inspired by various resources on computer graphics, including "Ray Tracing in One Weekend" series.
+*   Inspired by various resources on computer graphics, including "Ray Tracing in One Weekend" series, as well as the many hours I've spent playing 3D video games :)